skyrim-platform/papyrus-bridge/README.md

 Depending on your TypeScript setup, you will also want to open the mod folder and copy the `Platform\Modules\papyrusBridge.ts` file from the downloaded mod to `Skyrim Special Edition\Data\Platform\Modules\`

+# 🎥

+To get started quickly, watch the YouTube tutorial [TODO]

 # 🎓

 ## Hello, world!